myang2024/myang2024.github.io/_publications/2024-02-01-paper-title-number-1.md

 ### Conclusions
 Mental health problems following social media use served as a risk factor for e-cigarette use among youth.
 Interventions aiming to improve youth's mental health could in turn temper e-cigarette use among youth social media users, and implementing tailored interventions in response to racial differences is warranted.

+Recommended citation: Zheng, X., Yang, M., Li, W., & Lin, H. C. (2024).
+The mediating roles of mental health problems and racial differences in the linkage between social media use and E-cigarette use among American youth. *Preventive Medicine, 179,* 107842.